Table of contents

 Every turn consists of three phases: draw, main phase, and end turn.

 At the start of your turn, draw up to three cards.
-If your draw pile runs out of cards, shuffle your discard pile and continue until you have three cards.
-During your draw phase, if you have the 8, 9, and 10 in hand, you may choose to keep or discard the hand.
-If you discard the hand, draw three new cards.
+If your draw pile runs out of cards, shuffle your reserve pile and continue until you have three cards in hand.
+During your draw phase, if you have the 8, 9, and 10 in hand, you may choose to keep or reserve the hand.
+If you reserve the hand, draw three new cards.

-During your main phase, you may perform actions so long as you have cards to sacrifice.
-If your field slots are empty, proceed to End Turn.
-If you run out of cards during your main phase, draw three additional cards and continue your main phase.
+During your main phase, you may perform actions if you have cards on the front line, otherwise, proceed to End Turn.
+The actions you perform during this phase will allow new cards to enter the front line and be used immediately without a response from the opponent.
+If you run out of cards in hand during your main phase, draw three new cards and continue your main phase.
 You may perform the following actions multiple times and in any order:

 Using the fano plane: In Fano the card game, we use the fano plane (left) to create 7 unique rock-paper-scissors attack cycles (right).
 Just like the rules of RPS: paper -> rock -> scissors, attacking in Fano is the same: A -> 2 -> 4.
 The fano plane ensures that all 7 combat cards can attack 3 of the other 6 combat cards and be attacked by the remaining 3 combat cards.
 For additional help, see the YouTube videos on attacking.